senocular/senocular.github.com/articles/js_implementing_for_loops.md

 ## Implementation with `var`

-`for` loop initializations using `var` require the least amount of work for the implementation. `var` declarations in the initialization are added to the current scope and no other special attention is needed to manage how `for` loop variables are being used.
+`for` loop initializations using `var` require the least amount of work for the implementation.
+When `var` declarations are used in the initialization of a `for` loop, those declarations are added to the surrounding scope and no other special attention is needed to manage how `for` loop variables are being used.

 Our implementation using `var` will be for the following loop: